luseleafpaper/ipsum/README.md

 ## Creating a new Laravel application
 Since I develop on a linux machine, creating a new Laravel project used a blend of the instructions for mac and digitalocean setup.
 I have two controllers:
-* UsergenController - inspects the request object and appends the appropriate number of user profiles to the view
+* UsergenController - inspects the request object and appends the appropriate number of random users to the view, as well as passing parameters to turn on birthday and profile display.
 * IpsumController - inspects the request object and appends the appropriate number of lorem ipsum paragraphs to the view

 Both Controllers implement form validation